As the school year begins, six young conservationists are gearing up for a different type of education—one that is very

 Stay tuned for more exciting news from our newest class.

-Gayane is AWF's Digital Marketing and Communications Officer.
-She manages our social media platforms, blogs and affiliate relationships.
+Gayane is AWF's Digital and Partner Marketing Manager.
+She oversees online fundraising, social media marketing and affiliate relationships.
 Gayane is passionate about communicating the message of conservation through new tools and technologies and finding ways to make information easily accessible.
 She is a graduate of the University of Florida.

 AWF Blogs bring you to the critical landscapes we work in, where conservation benefits both wildlife and people alike.
 The blogs are written by our staff - men and women who have dedicated their lives to Africa's wildlife, people and wild lands.